Juudini/restapi_express_js/README.md

-# Railway REST API Project using Node.js, Express, MySQL, and Railway
+# Express REST API Project using Node.js, Express, MySQL, and Swagger

-This is a project that implements a REST API using Node.js, Express, MySQL, and Railway.
+This is a project that implements a REST API using Node.js, Express and MySQL.

 ## Description